jzaia18/zeroish/README.md

 # zeroish
-## Cynthia Cheng, Ish Mahdi, Adeebur Rahman, Jake Zaia
+## Cynthia Cheng, Ishtiaque Mahdi, Adeebur Rahman, Jake Zaia

 ### Overview:
 Zeroish is a website where users can play rounds of Tetris and Snake and compare their highest (and average) scores with their friends.

-Users can create a zeroish account, or they can log in using their own facebook accounts.
+Users can create a Zeroish account, or they can log in using their own Facebook accounts.

 ### How it works

 #### Tetris & Snake
 These games are written entirely in JavaScript.
 The pixel grid is an HTML table and is updated using JavaScript.
 Scores are then sent to the server using AJAX from JQuery.

+The Tetris game has many features such as the ability to see your next piece, quick drop down, and levels that speed up the falling pieces.
+The UI is very friendly allowing the user to use the WASD and arrow keys.
+To play Tetris, simply follow the instructions in "How to start the website" and click the Tetris option in the navigation bar.

+The Snek game is a twist on the classic Snake Game.
+Like the original snake game, you slither around looking for red apples, avoiding the walls, and your ever growing body.
+However, we added a speed up effect every 200 points as well as Tetris sha

 #### Profiles & Scores
 User profiles and high scores are stored by zeroish in our own personal database.
 Users can easily use this to access their own and each other's scores.